wfjm/w11/doc/README_buildsystem_Vivado.md

 The make file will use `<tbench>.vbom`, create all make dependency files, and generate the needed Vivado xsim project files and commands.

-In many cases the test benches can also be compiled against the gate level models derived after the synthesis, optimize or routing step.
+In many cases, the test benches can also be compiled against the gate level models derived after the synthesis, optimize or routing step.
-Vivado supports functional (`UNISIM` based) models in vhdl and in verilog, and timing (`SIMPRIM` based) models only in verilog.
-Since practice showed that verilog models compile and execute faster, verilog is used for both functional and timing models.
+Vivado supports functional (`UNISIM` based) models in VHDL and in Verilog, and timing (`SIMPRIM` based) models only in Verilog.
+Since practice showed that Verilog models compile and execute faster, Verilog is used for both functional and timing models.

     make <tbench>_XSim_ssim             # for post-synthesis functional